vyos/vyos-build/README.md

  * `build/`    Used for temporary files used for the build and for build artifacts
  * `data/`     Data required for building the ISO (e.g. boot splash/configs)
- * `packages/` This directory has two meanings.
-First it can hold arbitrary *.deb packages which will be embeded into the resulting ISO, but it also holds Jenkins Pipeline definitions for required VyOS packages.
+ * `packages/` This directory can hold arbitrary *.deb packages which will be embeded into the resulting ISO.
                Among other things those packages will be: Linux Kernel, FRR, Netfiler...
  * `scripts/`  Scripts that are used for the build process